bocoup/learn-ssh/exercises/ssh-basics/overview.md

 ## EXERCISE

-This exercise comes with a private key.
-Use it in conjunction with the `ssh` command to connect to the server running at `workshop.learndeployment.com`.
+This exercise comes with a private key called `privatekey.pem`.
+Use it in conjunction with the `ssh` command to connect with the username `workshop` to the server running at `workshop.learndeployment.com`.
-You will need to connect as the user `workshop`.

 ## LEARNING OBJECTIVES